I Am Not a Serial Killer (2015)

 The only notable person in this film is Camille Keaton.
 She is Buster Keaton’s grandniece.
 She did little acting after Grave other than starring in a sequel of sorts, Savage Vengance (1993).
 At that point, she married producer Sidney Luft.
 Since 2010 she started showing up more in film.

 The film is not in the public domain but you can usually find it on far-flung video hosting sites.
 Be careful buying this film on disc.
 The Millennium Edition DVD is exceptional.
 It includes commentary tracks by director Meir Zarchi as well as film lover Joe Bob Briggs.
 Plus a lot more.
 But there is no corresponding Blu-ray.
 It is available on Blu-ray, but I don’t know anything about it.
 What’s more, you have to watch to make sure you don’t buy the remake or its two sequels.
-Or the (now) upcoming sequel by Zarchi with Keaton.
+Or the sequel I Spit on Your Grave Deja Vu.